gsbrodal/gsbrodal.github.io/ipsa/__README__.txt

        A.py, B.py, ... and the file run_tests.log.

-    It is recommended that one submits the complete exam folder including tests, not answered questions etc.
+    It is recommended to submit the complete exam folder including tests, non-answered questions etc.

     Information on how to create a zip file under macOS and Windows can be found here: